laurenyeung/cs130/README.md

 the server.
 Logs will be written to out.log and err.log.

+## Directory Structure
+* `client/`: Contains all front-end HTML and JavaScript code that is run in the the user's browser
+* `server/`: Contains all back-end JavaScript (Node.JS) code that is run on the server
+* `test/`: Contains unit tests for the back-end code

 ## Testing
 Back-end unit tests are written using the mocha framework.
 To run them:
 ```
 npm test
 ```

-The back-end unit tests are located in the test/ directory.

 ## Other

-* Front-end stuff goes in the "client" directory, back-end in "server"
 * On the cloud server, port 80 is mapped to port 8888 so node doesn't have to be run as root.
 See <https://stackoverflow.com/a/16573737>.